10 Best Places to Eat Lobster in NH

 177 Mechanic St., Portsmouth

 This place is something of a hidden gem on the waterfront in Portsmouth.
-Geno’s is a seasonal chowder joint that opens in early spring.
+Geno’s, which is celebrating 55 years in business, is a seasonal chowder joint that opens in early spring.

 The Ice House